mmahbub/NewsNetworks/README.md

 ## Data Setup
 The data we are working on is `NELA-GT-2020` which can be found [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/CHMUYZ).
 The database file we will use is `nela-gt-2020`.
 To prep the data we have to do a series of steps.
 These steps assume that you are in the directory of the database file, you have `sqlite3` installed, and `labels.csv` is present in the same directory.
+Note some of the steps below will take a while to run.

 1. Launch the database: `sqlite3 nela-gt-2020.db`
 2. Load in the labels csv into a table.